The Danube is the second-longest river in Europe at 2857 km. It flows through 10 countries, including Serbia.

 Top 6 Highlights of Exploring the Danube from Donji Milanovac to Kladovo in Serbia

 1) Cruising a river that divides two countries – Romania and Serbia

 This is the Canadian in me coming out, but I love the fact that on the north side of the river in Romania, and on the south side is Serbia!
 So close, yet two very different countries with their own unique language and customs.

 2) Seeing the Danube at its widest point – a whopping 5.5 km!

-At this point it resembles more of a lake, than a river.
-I gained a whole new respect for this mighty river.
-I knew it was the second longest river in Europe, but didn’t realize how wide it was.
+At this point, it resembles more of a lake, than a river.
+I gained whole new respect for this mighty river.
+I knew it was the second-longest river in Europe but didn’t realize how wide it was.

 3) Seeing the Danube at its narrowest point – just 130 m.

-Shortly after seeing the river at its widest point, you enter the Kazan Gorge and see it at its narrowest, which makes for a dramatic contrast.
-Top that with the fact that the banks of the Serbian side of the river is met by the lush Derdap National Park.
-This is one of my favourite parts of the Danube that I’ve visited anywhere, and that’s saying a lot, as there are some fantastic spots in Germany and Austria that I’ve also visited!
+Shortly after seeing the river at its widest point, you enter the Kazan Gorge and see it at its narrowest, which makes for dramatic contrast.
+Top that with the fact that the banks of the Danube in Serbia are met by the lush Derdap National Park.
+This is one of my favorite parts of the Danube that I’ve visited anywhere, and that’s saying a lot, as there are some fantastic spots in Germany and Austria that I’ve also visited!

 4) Seeing the Danube from the boat.